Skip to main content

 note

-parse* functions will only validate clauses where "field" is the only detected value source.
-Operators like "between" and "in" that take multiple values must only have field names or only scalar values to the right of the operator, not a mix of field names and scalar values.
+parse* functions only validate clauses where "field" is the only detected value source.
+Operators like "between" and "in" must have either only field names or only scalar values to the right of the operator—not mixed.
 See examples below.

 // 1 is a scalar value and `iq` is a field name